8bitplus

 Final notes

 If you are able to look past the short comings of the format you might see the overall charm it offers.
-Its reliable, cheep and a good talking point to people who wave never seen it.
-With the right selection of player, TV and audio equipment you can be set for some good evenings of film watching.
-There is plenty of films out there, almost 49,000 titles are listed at LDDB.com, there’s something for everyone. films can be found on eBay for only a few £ each, and even box sets and special editions are well within collectors reach.
+It’s reliable, cheep and a good talking point to people who have never seen it.
+With the right selection of player, TV and audio equipment you can be set for a great movie viewing experience.
+There are plenty of films out there.
+Almost 49,000 titles can be found listed at LDDB.com, there’s something for everyone.
+Films are often listed on eBay at very reasonable prices. even box-sets and special editions are often affordable.

-This revolutionary format is a dream for collectors and movie buffs, and holds a well deserved place in media and film history.
+This revolutionary format is a dream for collectors and movie buffs.
+Laserdisc holds a well deserved place in media and film history.

 Thanks for reading, and feel free to post any comments or ask questions.
 Neil – 8bitplus 2010.